-There is a saying which was always a guidance in my career: academics are only as good as their publications.
+There is a saying academics are only as good as their publications.
+Publications are also my legacy, I think.

-Like a few other peripatetic Israeli scholars, I have, over the course of my career, combined an academic affiliation at home (Tel Aviv University) with visiting positions at several U.S. (Minnesota, Penn, Northwestern, University of California at Berkeley, University of Chicago, Yale University, Harvard University, Stanford University, and now a days Cornell University) and European institutions (University of Stockholm and London School of Economics), including many stints as a visiting scholar at the IMF, World Bank, Bank Of England and Hong Kong Monetary Authority.
+Like many other peripatetic Israeli scholars, (see later on the gap between conditions for scholarship in the US and Israel) I have, over the course of my career, combined an academic affiliation at home (Tel Aviv University) with visiting positions at several U. S. (Minnesota, Penn, Northwestern, University of California at Berkeley, University of Chicago, Yale University, Harvard University, Stanford University, and now- a -days Cornell University) and European institutions (University of Stockholm and London School of Economics), Including many stints as a visiting scholar at the IMF, World Bank, Bank of England and Hong Kong Monetary Authority.
 My professional life as an economist is covered in my vitae, as I already indicated in the opening sentences.
-A Bio, which addresses a non professional audience, is not the right forum to go into a serious discussion of my research.
-Nevertheless, I would like to highlight what I consider to be my main contribution to research.
+A Bio, which addresses a non-professional audience, is not the right forum to go into a serious discussion of my research.
+Nevertheless, I would like to highlight what I consider my main contribution to research.

-In the early 1970s I made a contribution to the theory of endogenous economic growth that Became popular in the 1980s and 1990s.
+In the early 1970s, I believe that made a contribution to the theory of endogenous economic growth that Became popular in the 1980s and 1990s.
 The book "A Theory of International Trade under Uncertainty", jointly written with Elhanan Helpman, dealing with what is now called "Globalization" (the market regime were both goods and financial assets are internationally traded in the presence of uncertainty), which put research in international economics on a new track, is still cited today.
 Our other project on the comparison between fixed and flexible exchange rate regimes (The Canadian Journal of Economics, 1979; International Economic Review, 1982; and the American Economic Review, 1987) was quite influential in the literature which attempted to nail down fundamental differences across exchange rate regimes.
-My joint work with Lars Svensson (The Journal of Political Economy, 1983; Economic Letters, 1983), followed by my joint work with Jacob Frenkel (Fiscal Policy In the World Economy: Inter-temporal, dynamic, Approach, 1986), set up very early on (and independently of the great contributions by Jeff Sachs and Maury Obstfeld) the inter-temporal approach to the analysis of the dynamics of the balance of payments.
+My joint work with Lars Svensson (The Journal of Political Economy, 1983; Economic Letters, 1983), followed by my joint work with Jacob Frenkel (Fiscal Policy in the World Economy: Inter-temporal, dynamic, Approach, 1986), set up very early on (and independently of the great contributions by Jeff Sachs and Maury Obstfeld) the inter-temporal approach to the analysis of the dynamics of the balance of payments.